 Australian Wood Duck Family in Newport

 On Sunday this family of Australian Wood Ducks, mum and dad, and their new offspring, were enjoying a swim on Crystal Bay, Newport.
-Although cautious they were quite happy to come closer and looked in expectation at the photographer; perhaps someone is feeding them in the vicinity.
+Although cautious they were quite happy to come closer and looked in expectation; perhaps someone is feeding them in the vicinity.

 The Australian Wood Duck Chenonetta jubata is a medium-sized 'goose-like' duck with a dark brown head and a pale grey body with two black stripes along the back.
 Chenonetta jubata is from the Greek words chen, meaning ‘goose’, and netta, meaning ‘duck’.
 Jubata is from the Latin word jubatus, meaning ‘maned’.
 Males have the darker head and a small dark mane, with a speckled brown-grey breast and a black lower belly and undertail.
 The females have a paler head with two white stripes, above and below the eye, a speckled breast and flanks, with a white lower belly and undertail.
 In flight, the wings are pale grey above, contrasting with black wingtips, and have a noticeable white bar on the underside (the secondaries).
 They walk easily on land and may be seen perching on logs and in trees.
 They will only take to open water when disturbed.
 This species is also known as the Maned Duck or the Maned Goose.